otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ## PostgreSQL

-**PostgreSQL** is a free and open-source relational database management system (RDBMS).
+**PostgreSQL** is a free relational database management system (RDBMS).
 It is a powerful, highly-extensible, and feature-rich database system.
 It is also known as **Postgres**.

 ### Getting Started